 Sen. Marsha Blackburn (R-TN):

 Good to see you.
 Thank you for being right here.
-A pair of fast factors, Senator Warner and I’ve a regular setting invoice that you simply all could wish to incorporate in what you are doing.
-We’re fairly involved in regards to the US retaining the flexibility to set requirements, and so we filed this a pair of years in the past, so I commend that to you constructing on the precision ag, which after I was chairman of Comms and tech in the home, we handed that invoice and I used to be glad to guide on that effort.
-I’ve laws now, which is an innovation ag invoice that I feel you all could wish to tie into your efforts and I encourage that.
-Also, we’ve a quantum sandbox invoice, Senator Luján and I’ve performed that for quantum applied sciences.
+A pair of fast factors, Senator Warner and I’ve a regular setting invoice that you simply all could need to incorporate in what you are doing.
+We’re fairly involved in regards to the US retaining the flexibility to set requirements, and so we filed this a pair of years in the past, so I commend that to you constructing on the precision ag, which after I was chairman of Comms and tech in the home, we handed that invoice and I used to be joyful to steer on that effort.
+I’ve laws now, which is an innovation ag invoice that I believe you all could need to tie into your efforts and I encourage that.
+Also, now we have a quantum sandbox invoice, Senator Luján and I’ve executed that for quantum applied sciences.
 Oak Ridge National Lab leads in that effort.
-And we predict these close to time period purposes to have a sandbox are essential.
+And we predict these close to time period purposes to have a sandbox are vital.
 So I’m happy to see Senator Cruz come ahead with one thing on AI.
-I additionally wished to ask you, once you do your abstract of rules which might be inhibiting to AI, will you submit that to the committee?
+I additionally wished to ask you, whenever you do your abstract of laws which are inhibiting to AI, will you submit that to the committee?

 Michael Kratsios: